-There are two distinct certificate hierarchies used in PacketCable, the MTA Device Certificate Hierarchy and the CableLabs Service Provider Certificate Hierarchy.
+There are three distinct certificate hierarchies used in PacketCable, the MTA Device Certificate Hierarchy, the CableLabs Service Provider Certificate Hierarchy, and the CableLabs CVC Hierarchy.

 Figure 25.
 PacketCable Certificate Hierarchy

 8.2.1 Certificate Validation

 Within PacketCable certificate validation in general involves validation of a whole chain of certificates.
 As an example, when the Provisioning Server validates an MTA Device certificate, the actual chain of three certificates is validated: